owolabioromidayo/owolabioromidayo.github.io/about.md

 ### YugoDB

-   Developing a weird mixture of OLAP/OLTP database management system in Rust, combining features from document-oriented and relational databases, to be stored in column or row-oriented order. <br>
+   Developing a polymorphic database storage engine from scratch in Rust. <br>
-   Implemented a B+ tree index and a multi-file pager for the database storage engine. <br>
+   Implemented a generic B+ tree index, a concurrent multi-file disk pager with a caching system. <br>
-   Creating a custom language interpreter to support both document-oriented and relational queries and joins, which generates an AST that can be optimised over. <Br> Working on type checking the interpreter, an execution model, and a database abstraction model currently.
+   Wrote abstractions to support document-oriented, relational, row, and column databases, tables, pages, and records. <br>
+   Created a custom query language and interpreter, to support queries and joins across all storage types. <br>
+   Uses a dynamic set of closures as a vector materialization model, with support for predicate pushdown. <br>
+   Custom ser/deser methods for relational records.

    [[Project Page]](https://github.com/owolabioromidayo/yugodb)